soniah/blog/content/posts/2006-06-19-sharing-application-data-on-a-dual-boot-laptop.md

 ### Get Firefox to Locate Configuration in Linux

-  * close Firefox and move your profile -- it&#8217;ll be a directory named something like *123456.default*:
+  * close Firefox and move your profile -- it'll be a directory named something like *123456.default*:

 <pre>mkdir -p /configs/.mozilla/firefox
  mv ~/.mozilla/123456.default /configs/.mozilla/firefox